STAPO: Stabilizing Reinforcement Learning for LLMs by Silencing Rare Spurious Tokens: Introduction

 \section{Introduction}

-Recent large language models (LLMs), including OpenAI-o1, DeepSeek-R1, and Qwen3, have demonstrated remarkable capabilities in complex reasoning domains such as mathematics and programming.
+Recent large language models (LLMs), including OpenAI-o1~\cite{gpt4}, DeepSeek-R1~\cite{guo2025deepseek}, and Qwen3~\cite{yang2025qwen3}, have demonstrated remarkable capabilities in complex reasoning domains such as mathematics and programming.
 Central to this success is Reinforcement Learning (RL)~\cite{li2023reinforcement}, which optimizes directly for outcome-level correctness and has been empirically linked to the emergence of advanced, long-horizon reasoning behaviors~\cite{cao2024survey}.
-However, training stability remains a critical bottleneck in RL.
-Models often suffer from catastrophic degradation, abruptly collapsing from coherent reasoning chains into shallow, repetitive, or nonsensical patterns~\cite{zhang2025survey}.

-Prior work has approached this instability from two perspectives: entropy regulation and gradient modulation.
-On the entropy front, methods such as selective regularization~\cite{wang2025beyond}, sample augmentation~\cite{qiu2025noisygrpo}, and clipping modifications~\cite{yu2025dapo, gao2025soft} attempt to arrest entropy collapse.
-However, these interventions often precipitate the opposite mode, inducing oscillatory or excessive entropy that degrades reasoning coherence~\cite{yang2025entropic}.
-Turning to the gradient modulation perspective, the disproportionate impact of rare tokens on parameter updates has motivated efforts to suppress unstable gradients via advantage reweighting~\cite{yang2025not}, probability shaping~\cite{le2025token}, or spark-preserving regularization~\cite{huang2025low}.
-Nevertheless, existing approaches lack a fine-grained diagnosis of token instability.
-By overlooking the interplay between token probability and policy entropy, they fail to distinguish varying degrees of model confidence within low-probability regions, conflating valuable exploration with detrimental noise and leaving the structural sources of instability.

-In this work, we trace RL instability to a token-level optimization mechanism.
-Through a systematic analysis of token updates along the dimensions of entropy, probability, and advantage sign, we uncover a pathological update regime driven by a small subset of \emph{spurious tokens}.
-As illustrated in Figure~\ref{fig:intro}, these tokens are rare within otherwise correct responses, yet they provide little to no contribution to the reasoning process and may even introduce incorrect or misleading signals.
-By masking a negligible fraction (about $0.01\%$) of such spurious tokens during training, we substantially stabilize policy entropy and consistently improve performance across benchmarks.
-Overall, our contributions are summarized as follows:

-\begin{itemize} \item Our analysis shows that the magnitude of token-wise policy gradients in RL is negatively correlated with token probability and local policy entropy.
-We further establish a unified framework for analyzing training stability in the joint space of policy entropy, token probability, and advantage sign.
-We identify spurious tokens that appear in correct responses but contribute little to the reasoning process, whose disproportionately amplified gradients distort optimization and destabilize training.
+Existing approaches have largely focused on enhancing exploration to improve the learning capacity of LLMs under RL training.
+For example, DAPO~\cite{yu2025dapo} increases the clipping threshold, while SAPO~\cite{gao2025soft} adopts a soft-clipping strategy.
+Other works instead emphasize the exploration of forking tokens, as introduced in 20-Entropy~\cite{wang2025beyond}.
+However, in practice, these approaches often drive entropy toward explosive growth, ultimately leading to catastrophic degradation, where models collapse from coherent reasoning into shallow, repetitive, or even nonsensical outputs~\cite{zhang2025survey}.